-Creating interesting and fun mnemonics is the best way to go about memorizing these difficult concepts.
+Creating interesting and fun mnemonics is the best way to memorize these difficult concepts.
 It can be especially very helpful for topics having to do with postural assessments or the musculature of the body.

-If you are going to create these mnemonics on your own, try to make them as weird as you possibly can, as this works to make them more memorable.
+If you are going to create these mnemonics on your own, try to make them as weird as possible, as this works to make them more memorable.

 NASM CES Cheat Sheet

-It is ideal to make one of these on your own or use our cheat sheet offered through PTpioneer.
+It is ideal to make one of these cheat sheets on your own, or use our cheat sheet offered through PTpioneer.
 Check it out by clicking the link below.

 If you want a NASM CES pass guarantee, try using the Trainer Academy packages.
 The website offers study material such as a fantastic study guide, four full practice tests, spaced repetition flashcards study, study mnemonics, study blueprints, and study cheat sheets.